Introduction to Unix Shell

 - It takes input from you.

-- It executes the program on the basis of your input.
+- It executes the program based on your input.

 - Once it is done with executing, it displays the output.